dentarg/auth0-blog/_posts/2016-11-17-announcing-auth0-ambassador-program.markdown

 Our passion is to make developers' lives more awesome.
 We're looking for developers who feel the same way.
 You naturally get satisfaction and enjoyment when you teach or solve problems for others.
 To see our other criteria check out our [Ambassador Program page](https://auth0.com/ambassador-program).

-### Rewards and Perks
+### Rewards and Perks of being and Auth0 Ambassador

-This is not a paid position, but our evangelism team set up the program so the more developers you serve, the more perks you can attain.
+While this is not a paid position, our evangelism team set up the program so the more impact you make, the more perks you will get.
 For a detailed list, visit our [Ambassador Page](https://auth0.com/ambassador-program).
 Some of the perks are:

 + We'll pay for travel and lodging to any of your accepted talks that cover Auth0 or Identity/Security
 + Have Auth0 sponsor local developer meetups of your choice